servicetalk/examples/README.md

 # ServiceTalk Examples

-These examples are meant to demonstrate Gradle and Maven build file configuration outside of the ServiceTalk project.
-For a full set of examples see the
+These examples are meant to demonstrate Gradle and Maven build file configuration outside the ServiceTalk project.
+For a full set of examples see the [ServiceTalk Repo](https://github.com/apple/servicetalk/tree/main/servicetalk-examples).
-[ServiceTalk Repo](https://github.com/apple/servicetalk/tree/main/servicetalk-examples).

-This project uses gradle to build and also includes a pom.xml in the gRPC `helloworld` example to demo how the ServiceTalk gRPC code generation Maven integration works.
+This project uses Gradle to build and also includes a Maven `pom.xml` in the gRPC `helloworld` example to demo how the ServiceTalk gRPC code generation Maven integration works.

 ## ServiceTalk BOM
 The example Gradle `build.gradle` and Maven `pom.xml` include use of BOM ([Bill of Materials](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#bill-of-materials-bom-poms))
 `pom` and `module` files.
-BOM filess allow separation of dependency management and version management.
+BOM files allow separation of dependency management and version management; a BOM specifies on component versions, not dependencies.
 Centralizing the management of versions to a single file greatly reduces the maintenance burden for updating to new versions and improves consistency because all references to a dependency will use the same version.
-These files define the versions of modules which might be included as dependencies, but do not include module as a dependency.
-Later when the module is included as a dependency the dependency is specified without including a version and the version specified in the BOM is used.
+The BOM files define the versions of modules which might be included as dependencies, but do not include the module as a dependency.
+Later when the module is included as a dependency, the dependency is specified without including a version and the version specified in the BOM is used.

 ServiceTalk includes two BOM files each with slightly different purposes; `servicetalk-bom` and `servicetalk-dependencies`.
 The `servicetalk-bom` BOM includes version information all ServiceTalk modules; version